Ecuadorian Americans

 Ecuadorian Americans (ecuatoriano-estadounidenses, norteamericanos de origen ecuatoriano or estadounidenses de origen ecuatoriano) are Americans of full or partial Ecuadorian ancestry.
-Ecuadorian Americans are the 9th largest Latin American group in the United States.
+Ecuadorian Americans are the 9th largest Hispanic American group in the United States.

-Ecuadorian Americans are usually of European (mainly Spanish), Mestizo, Amerindian or Afro-Ecuadorian background.

 History

 Until the 1960s, very few Ecuadorians migrated to the United States.
 Between the years of 1930 to 1959, 11,025 Ecuadorians received lawful permanent resident status in the United States.
-From here, slow trickles of emigration continued.
-Trade relations with and seasonal migration to New York became an avenue for emigration in the 1950s and 1960s.
-In the late 1960s, several waves of migration started.
-Most Ecuadorian immigration to the United States has occurred since the early 1970s.
-This emigration was because of several reasons: The first of them was that United States immigration law changed.

-Before 1965, national quotas on immigrants favored more European immigration than Latin American immigration.
-After 1965, changes in immigration law made it easier for Latin Americans and other foreign groups to emigrate to United States.
-In addition, the price of air travel lowered making immigration more accessible to Latin Americans.
-They were drawn to the U.S. for economic opportunities and political freedoms.

-Another factor in Ecuadorian emigration was the 1964 Ecuadorian land reform.
-This improved the lives of many Ecuadorian poor, but also had far-reaching and unpredictable consequences.
-Many new small landowners were forced to sell their land.
-Many landowners abandoned their land and migrated to countries like Spain, Venezuela, and the United States.

 In the early 1980s, Ecuadorian emigration also saw a spike as oil prices fell due in part by the 1980s oil glut.
 The reduced demand for oil following the 1970s energy crisis caused for a surplus of crude oil.
-This resulted in Ecuador suffering an economic recession, as oil accounted for the country’s largest and main source of revenue.
+This resulted in Ecuador suffering an economic recession, as oil accounted for the country's largest and main source of revenue.
 Another cause of Ecuadorian emigration was the El Niño event during 1982–1983.
 Other resources existing within Ecuador were severely damaged due to the extreme climate conditions caused by El Niño, which included floods, landslides, and torrential rains.
 Their fishing industry, another source of revenue, especially suffered due to a failed anchovy harvest and sardines unexpectedly moving south toward Chilean waters.